 If you like small dogs who are low maintenance and who don't shed much, then the Chonzer is the dog for you.

-In addition to being a lovable charmer, the Chonzer is also a loyal, devoted dog who loves nothing more than to have heaps of attention lavished upon him.
+In addition to being a lovable charmer, the Chonzer is also a loyal, devoted dog.
+He loves nothing more than to have heaps of attention lavished upon him.

-The Chonzer is a lap dog and a very happy one at that.
-Though, he can become clingy and jealous of children and other animals, so you may have to nip his insecurity in the bud.
+The Chonzer is a lap dog – and a very happy one at that.
+Though, he can become clingy and jealous of children and other animals.
+You may have to nip his insecurity in the bud.

 He is also very independent, but he can suffer from separation anxiety and lash out if left alone for long periods of time.